 Victoria Heimer-McGinn (Chair)

-Dr. Heimer-McGinn is a neuroscientist at Roger Williams University with a general interest in learning/memory and neuropsychiatric disease.
-She holds PhD in molecular neuroscience from University College Cork in Ireland and postdoctoral training in behavioral and cognitive neuroscience from Brown University and Providence College.
-She has worked on topics including spatial memory, spatial context, attention, aging, working memory, and transgenic technologies.
-In addition to her research, Victoria is passionate about making neuroscience research accessible to non-scientists.
-Her outlets include an Intro to Neuro classroom at RWU and the many Brain Week events!
+Dr. Heimer-McGinn is an Assistant Professor in the Roger Williams University Psychology Department with a focus on learning / memory and neuropsychiatric disease.
+Victoria earned a PhD in molecular neuroscience from University College Cork in Ireland and completed her postdoctoral training in behavioral and cognitive neuroscience from Brown University and Providence College, respectively.
+She has worked on projects related to spatial memory, spatial context, attention, aging, working memory, and transgenic technologies.
+Victoria is passionate about making neuroscience accessible to the general public, and co-founded Brain Week RI in 2015.

-is an assistant professor of Physiological Psychology at Rhode Island College.
-She holds a Master of Arts in Teaching (Biology Secondary Education) and a PhD in Neuroscience from Brown University.
+is a Health Program Evaluator at the State of Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals (BHDDH).
+Previously serving as an Assistant Professor of Physiological Psychology at Rhode Island College, Arielle earned a Master of Arts in Teaching (Biology Secondary Education) and a PhD in Neuroscience from Brown University.
 As an advocate for improving the quality of science education, Arielle strives to make science accessible to the general public.

 Lauren Palmaccio, LMHC